benjaminlread/benjaminlread/teaching/teaching.md

 [Course sites](http://canvas.ucsc.edu/), pointers on [how to read](how-to-read.html) in college, guidelines for [presentations](presentations.html), guidelines for [reading responses](reading-responses.html), [research sources](research-sources.html) on comparative and international politics, information about [citing sources and avoiding plagiarism](citing-sources.html), citation [format requirements](http://politics.ucsc.edu/undergraduate/citation.html), [checklist](checklist-for-written-work.html) for all written work

 What should you call me?
 I suggest that currently enrolled undergraduate students call me "Professor Read."
-All others should feel free to call me "Ben."
+All others, including graduate students and everyone who is not a student, should feel free to call me "Ben."

 ## Future courses
 + In Fall 2018 I'm on sabbatical leave.